cioos-siooc/metadata-entry-form/firebase_to_xml/README.md

 ```

-TODO add commandline arguments to:
+TODO add commandline arguments or enviroment varibles to:
-- define where key files are located
 - set which RA to request data from
 - limit to specific users?
-- define output location